riasinha/ArcadeGame/README.md

-# ArcadeGame
+## MazeGame

-Welcome to the ArcadeGame repository!
-This project is a maze-based game where players navigate through a maze, avoiding ghosts along the way.
-The player's objective is to move from the starting point to the end point without being caught by the ghosts.
-The game is built using OpenGL, GLFW for window management, and GLAD for loading OpenGL functions.
+Welcome to the MazeGame repository!
+This project is a challenging game where players navigate through a series of mazes, avoiding ghosts and collecting diamonds.
+The objective is to complete all levels while maximizing your score.
+The game is developed using OpenGL and GLUT for graphics rendering.

 ## Group Members
 Sanjana Jilla